marshallward/optiflop/doc/roofline_examples.rst

 ----------------------

-Addition of two independent vectors introduces an additional layer of complexity, although the net result is similar.
+Addition of two independent vectors introduces an additional layer of complexity, although the net result is the same.
 The example code block is shown below.

 .. code:: c